Dyslecix-Dev/github-tutorial/README.md

   - `-a` - A flag that stages all files that have been modified and deleted, but not newly created files.
   - `-m` - A flag that uses the following text as the commit message.
 - `git fetch` - Downloads changes in a remote repository.
+- `git log` - Displays previous commits in the current branch.
+  - `--all` - A flag that shows commits across all branches.
+  - `--stat` - A flat that displays statistics about changes in each commit (e.g. files and lines modified).
 - `git merge` - Merges the changes from one branch into another branch.
 - `git pull` - Downloads changes in a remote repository and merges them into your local repository.
 - `git push` - Transfers commits from your local repository to a remote repository.
+  - `--force` - A flag that forces the remote repository to match your local repository.
 - `git rm` - Removes a file from its repository.

 ## Notes